legion-labs/legion/apps/src-ctl-cli/doc/Design.md

   * Allows to override/augment lock when conflict-free merge is guaranteed

 ---
+# Requirement: Support code & data

+- Toolset should be the same to track/diff code in C++, Rust, Lua
+  * Code can be an asset
+- Configurable merge/diff tools based on file path patterns
+  * Source control can't be expected to understand all file types
+- Code and data have interdependencies
+- Atomic changes across code & data in a single commit
+- Unified tools and processes for all crafts

+---

 # Requirement: Support for distributed build tools
 ## Problem statement